 Blue groans.
 “You’ve walked right into his trap.”

 Red is grinning.
 “Not just how much did people know about pokemon: how much did people know about anything?
 I’ve looked into it, and it turns out the answer is ‘not a lot’.
 The origins of typing are a bit murky, but it definitely started over three thousand years ago.
 Think about that for a minute: people were classifying types before we even knew about cells or basic chemistry.
 Some of the classifications adapted as time went on: ‘Lightning’ became ‘Electric’ around the time we managed to harness it.
-Others got simplified by popular usage: when manmade pokemon like magnemite and klink started showing up, ‘Steel type’ became the norm, even though many metal pokemon don’t have steel in them, and not all metals have the same properties.
+Others got simplified by popular usage: when pokemon like magnemite and klink started showing up from man-made objects, ‘Steel type’ became the norm, even though many metal pokemon don’t have steel in them, and not all metals have the same properties.
 It was the ‘Grass’ thing all over again.
 And that’s just the names!
 We still can’t agree on what a ‘Dragon Type’ is.
 No matter how you cut it, the classification system just isn’t rational.”

 “And you don’t think it might fix itself over time?”
 Leaf says.